Look up words on Mac

 See the word in the Dictionary app: Click Open in Dictionary.
 To learn more about Dictionary, see the Dictionary User Guide.

-See more information: Click a category — such as Knowledge or Movies — at the bottom of the Look Up window, or swipe left or right on the trackpad.
+See more information: Click a category — such as Siri Knowledge — at the bottom of the Look Up window, or swipe left or right on the trackpad.

 Change dictionary sources in the Dictionary app: Click Configure Dictionaries to open the Dictionary preferences window.
 Select or deselect sources.
 You can set options for a selected source, such as how to display pronunciations or which language of Wikipedia to search.

-Tip: When Spotlight Suggestions are enabled in Spotlight preferences, some apps — for example, Mail, Messages and Notes — may outline an item (such as an artist name, a place or a film title) in text or make it a link as a hint that more information is available.
+Tip: When Siri Suggestions are enabled in Spotlight preferences, some apps — for example, Mail, Messages and Notes — may outline an item (such as an artist name, a place or a film title) in text or make it a link as a hint that more information is available.
 Just click the arrow or the link to read more in the Look Up window (your messages, emails and other content are not sent to Apple; only the items identified as Look Up hints and related usage data may be sent).